http4s/http4s/docs/src/main/tut/deployment.md

 ### Graal Native Image

-As an example of building a native image we will provide a reference for building a `static` native-image.
+We provide an outline for building a `static` native-image below.
+Furthermore the [http4s gitter8 template](https://github.com/http4s/http4s.g8) can be used to build a native-image in conjunction with this guide.

 Some explanation for building `static` is given at the end.
 But in short a `static` native-image should contain all the native libarary dependencies required to make a portable native binary.

 Why would we create such an image?
 Some advantages might be faster startup times or less memory usage than the JVM.